BurdetteLamar/markdown_helper/readme_files/use_cases/reusable_text/use_case.md

 ### Reusable Text

-Use the markdown helper to stay DRY (Don't Repeat Yourself).
+Use file inclusion to stay DRY (Don't Repeat Yourself).

-Text that will be needed in more than one place in the documentation can be maintained in a separate file, then included wherever it's needed.
+Maintain reusable text in a separate file, then include it wherever it's needed.

-Note that the included text may itself be markdown, which can be included verbatim, or it may be code or other example data, which can be included into a code block.
+#### Separate File

-Here's a file containing some text that's to be included in more than one place:
+Here's a file containing some text that can be included in more than one place:

 <code>reusable_text.md</code>
 ```
 This is some useful text that can be included in more than one place (actually, in more than one file).
 ```

+#### Template File

 Here's a template file that includes it: